Stroke Styles: Add Outlines and Borders to Bitmap Fonts

 Best Practices for Strokes

-Section titled “Best Practices for Strokes”- Contrast is Key: Ensure high contrast between the stroke and the font’s main fill for maximum readability.
+Section titled “Best Practices for Strokes”- Ensure high contrast between the stroke and the font’s main fill for readability.

-- Size Matters: Use thinner strokes for smaller font sizes to prevent the outline from overwhelming the character shape.
+- Use thinner strokes for smaller font sizes to prevent the outline from overwhelming the character shape.

-- Outer for Readability: The Outer stroke type is generally the best choice for making text stand out from a background.
+- The Outer stroke type is generally the best choice for making text stand out from a background.